Semantics3/semantics3-csharp/README.md

     // Loop each product in the api response

 }
-// If the above query resulted in some results
+// If the above request resulted in some results

 ```